IHEfty/1000-Codes-in-Tender/examples/donut/README.md

 - **Imports**: The script imports the `math` and `strings` modules for mathematical functions and string manipulation.
 - **Functions**: The `draw` function calculates the donut's shape and updates the ASCII representation.
 - **Main Loop**: The loop continuously updates the parameters for the drawing function, creating the rotation effect.

+## Project Structure

+- **cut.td**: The main script that loads the image and performs drawing operations on the canvas.

 ## Explore More